Skip to content

 • The huge diminution of the capacity with low temperatures (4).
 Again, the effect is negligible above 30°C and becomes significant below 20°C.

 All of these parameters may be different for different chemistries, but we admitted that they remain rather homogeneous within a same technology.
-We did not obtain recent detailed data (this is probably more and more confidential), and we usually apply the same model for secondary parameters with modern batteries, for which we have usually very limited information.
+We did not obtain recent detailed data (likely increasingly confidential), so we typically apply the same model for secondary parameters in modern batteries, for which we have limited information.

 Therefore when defining a new battery, we use the parameters of an existing cell of the same technology, and modify only the parameters available in the datasheets.